-The Supply Chain is a very impressive group of leaders that I have recently started to network and learn from for less than a year.
-They value team collaboration with colleagues, customers, founders, management, as well as their competing supply chain networks with the goal to progress, innovate, and streamline entire process.
-This is a great example of building a foundation that will lead to success in the supply chain and global market.
+The Supply Chain Network is a very impressive group of leaders that I have recently started to spend more time learning from.
+Their goal is to progress, streamline, and innovate the supply chain using a straight forward approach with open communication between everyone.
+They value team collaboration with colleagues, customers, founders, management, as well as their competing supply chain networks.

-New product designs, modular packaging, recycled packaging, volume container reduction, analytics, IT development, streamlined logistics, and of course a handful of manufacturing topics are all on the discussion boards.
-Sourcing new sustainable materials, with caution to improve, without slowing or disrupting the supply chain.
-In addition, finding creative designs that allow for the use of existing proven materials can be a great benefit.
-If this sector of the global industry continues to cross-pollinate in multiple industries, recruiting additional talent from outside their sector, and continue with their ideas then I believe they will also have a major affect on changes worldwide in many other aspects as well.
+New product designs, data collection, diversity, modular packaging, recycled packaging, volume container reduction, analytics, IT development, streamlined logistics, and of course a handful of manufacturing topics are all on the discussion boards.
+Also, sourcing new sustainable material without slowing or disrupting the supply chain in a negative aspect.
+Think............ manufacturers' capabilities now and for the future.
+In addition, finding creative designs that not only use new innovative materials, but also look to incorporate or use proven materials currently on the market.

 By Sean Melancon